tableau/tabcmd/docs/index.md

     * **Linux**

-        <div class="alert alert-info"><b>Note</b>: To run tabcmd on a Linux computer, you must have Java 8 (also called Java 1.8) installed.
+        <div class="alert alert-info"><strong>Note</strong>: To run tabcmd on a Linux computer, you must have Java 8 (also called Java 1.8) installed.
 On RHEL-like systems this will be installed as a dependency when you install tabcmd.
-On Debian-like systems, you need to install Java 8 (1.8) separately if it is not already installed.
+On Debian-like systems, you need to install Java 8 (1.8) separately if it is not already installed.</div>

         a.
 Log on as a user with sudo access to the tabcmd computer.